The Top 10 Interview Questions You Should Ask When Hiring a Recruiter

 Recruiters are often incentivized based on how many reqs they close and the time in which they close them.
-As a result, some short-sighted recruiters often forgo providing a great candidate experience to the candidates they reject, focusing solely on the people who have moved on in the hiring process.
+As a result, some short-sighted recruiters often forgo providing a good candidate experience to the candidates they reject, focusing solely on the people who have moved on in the hiring process.

 3. “Tell me about the last two times you used data to help you recruit.”

 Data is becoming an increasingly integral part of recruiting.
-It’s also a way for recruiters to “swim upstream” and become more strategic partners to their hiring managers, providing them strong talent pool data on where to recruit and what to expect.
+It’s also a way for recruiters to “swim upstream” and become more strategic partners with their hiring managers, providing them with strong talent pool data on where to recruit and what to expect.

-4. "What publications do you read to stay atop the recruiting industry?"
+4. “What media do you consume to stay atop the recruiting industry?”

 Recruiting is an ever-changing industry that requires constant adoption of new tools and techniques.
 Top recruiters can adapt to those changes quickly because they spend time each day staying informed about the industry they work in.

-It doesn’t matter so much what publications a recruiter reads or which podcasts they listen to, as long as they’re consistently engaged with content that gets them thinking about how to become a better recruiter.
+It doesn’t matter so much what publications, blogs, or newsletters a recruiter reads or which podcasts they listen to, as long as they’re consistently engaged with content that gets them thinking about how to become a better recruiter.
 A good follow-up question here is to ask the candidate what recent industry developments they find interesting.
-This not only tells you how plugged in they are to industry news, but also allows you to hear their perspectives on innovative new recruiting concepts and trends.
+This not only tells you how plugged in they are to industry news but also allows you to hear their perspectives on innovative new recruiting concepts and trends.

 These days, it isn’t enough to simply post jobs or InMail qualified candidates and be done with it.
 Recruiters need to start building relationships with prospects digitally, making it easier to source positions later.

-It’s essential that a recruiter has a strong LinkedIn profile, as this can make or break a first impression.
-Incomplete information and missing pictures are red flags.
-Beyond that, they’ll ideally use LinkedIn as a way to share content, join groups, and participate in conversations — showing they understand the importance of a compelling personal brand.
+It’s essential that a recruiter have a strong LinkedIn profile, as this can make or break a first impression.
+Ideally, they also use LinkedIn as a way to share content, join groups, and participate in conversations — showing they understand the importance of a compelling personal brand.

-The same goes for Twitter.
-While a recruiting candidate with little-to-no professional social media presence outside of LinkedIn shouldn’t necessarily be disqualified, it’s worth paying attention to those that really get social media and use it to their full advantage.
+The same goes for other social media platforms.
+While a recruiting candidate with little-to-no professional social media presence outside of LinkedIn shouldn’t necessarily be disqualified, it’s worth paying attention to those that get social media and use it to their full advantage.

 6. “How do you measure quality of hire?”

 Their answer should provide insight into both their thought process and their commitment to taking on the industry’s biggest challenges.
-Who knows, maybe they’ll be able to solve it after all.
+Who knows, maybe they’ll actually have the solution.